boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 ```

 As usual, there are many different ways in which functions can be
 defined.
-However, in Agda this is more important than ever because
+However, in Agda the definition we choose for a function is
-the way functions are defined may heavily affect how we prove
+more important than ever because it may heavily affect how we prove
-properties about them, as we will see shortly.
+properties about it as we will see shortly.

 ## Infix notation